Yellow Sapphire Gemstones

 Milky or asymmetrical yellow sapphires could bring disruptions in mental peace

-A real yellow sapphire is one of the hardest known minerals.
+A real Yellow Sapphire Gems is one of the hardest known minerals.
 It can't be scratched, even by steel and can be scraped only by diamond

 It won't show any colour changes if placed in milk for nearly a day